 Card Script Sample

 This document shows a sample of a “card script.”
 Card scripts are the second half of the structured language in the game.
-While many responses were improvised, some cards required specific directions to the player via text, which is indicated in this section of the script catalogue.
-Additionally, card scripts detailed all the online portal text that a player would encounter.
-The performances guides all familiarized themselves with this text throughout the beta and rehearsal phases of the game.
-Additionally, we had large posters that included quick synopsis of each card for easy reference.
+While many responses were improvised, some cards required specific directions to the player via text, which is indicated in this section of the script catalog.
+Card scripts detailed all the online portal text that a player would encounter.
+The performance guides all familiarized themselves with this text throughout the beta and rehearsal phases of the game.
+Additionally, we had large posters that included a quick synopsis of each card for easy reference.
 Several quests required performances by guides or hired actors over the phone or in person.
 A sample of how these interactive performances were scripted is included here as well.

 Card Cheat Sheet Sample

-Over the course of the beta run and the full game we found that it was also helpful to have a document that aggregated many kinds of data about a given card in a single place.
-We came to call this the “cheat sheet” and in it included various aspects that would be useful at a glance: a card’s name and image, a brief summary of what the card does, notes about drawing it with a player, and/or useful hints in reflecting on it.
-We also included content tags and modes of interaction here in the aim that if we ever turned this into a searchable database, we could enter key words to identify cards.
+Throughout the beta run and the full game we found that it was also helpful to have a document that aggregated many kinds of data about a given card in a single place.
+We came to call this the “cheat sheet” and it included various aspects that would be useful at a glance: a card’s name and image, a brief summary of what the card does, notes about drawing it with a player, and/or useful hints in reflecting on it.
+We also included content tags and modes of interaction here in the aim that if we ever turned this into a searchable database, we could enter keywords to identify cards.
 While we were iteratively testing cards, we also used this document to keep notes on potential changes to the writing.